swharden/AbfAuto/README.md

 ## AbfAuto.exe

-The ABF auto-analyzer is a console app that accepts the path to an ABF of TIF file as an argument.
-It automatically analyzes ABF files according to the name of the protocol used to record it.
+The ABF auto-analyzer is a console application that accepts the path to an ABF or TIF file as an argument.
+It automatically analyzes ABF files according to the filename of the protocol used to record them.
 Output images are saved in an `_autoanalysis` subfolder created adjacent to the file being analyzed.
-The [AbfBrowser](https://github.com/swharden/AbfBrowser) web application knows hwo to display analyses using this folder structure.
+The [AbfBrowser](https://github.com/swharden/AbfBrowser) web application knows how to display analyses using this folder structure.

 ## AbfFolderWatcher.exe